Missions to Mercury

 According to one concept circa 2009, the Mercury-P spacecraft could travel to the inner Solar System was the help of an electrically propelled Dvina-TM space tug.

-At the beginning of the 21st century, the US remained the only space power venturing to explore Mercury, the closest to the Sun planet of the Solar System.
-NASA's Mariner-10 spacecraft conducted three brief encounters with the planet in the 1970s and the Messenger probe embarked on an orbiting mission in 2000s.
+Until 2018, the US had remained the only space power venturing to explore Mercury, the closest to the Sun planet of the Solar System.
+NASA's Mariner-10 spacecraft conducted three brief encounters with the planet in the 1970s and the Messenger probe embarked on an orbiting mission in the 2000s.

 In turn, the MMO orbiter will be carrying a spectrometer developed jointly by Russian and Japanese scientists.
 Designated MSASI, the instrument was designed to map sodium on Mercury.
 Its 0.96-kilogram scanning mechanism was developed in Russia.
 Finally, IKI was working on the Mercury neutron and gamma-spectrometer, MGNS, for the mission.
 (612)